-- 1) Incident Manager In Charge/designate (enter site specific title) has complete authority: may be relieved by Executive Director/designate upon their arrival to the community. - 2) Nurse in charge of the resident home area/neighbourhood.
+- 1) Incident Manager Building Charge Nurse RN (Pitney Place) has complete authority: may be relieved by Executive Director/designate upon their arrival to the community. - 2) Nurse in charge of the resident home area/neighborhood.

 External Support Services Authority

 Fire Department, responsible for: